-After months of using the aeroplane method to deliver food to your precious little one’s mouth, you might be desperate to have them start feeding themselves.
+After months of using the aeroplane method feed your baby, you might be keen to have them start feeding themselves.
 You can’t be a food pilot forever!
 Self-feeding can be a relief for exhausted and time-poor parents (but be warned it doesn’t come without mess!).
-If you’re motivated to get your child on track to be able to enjoy your own meal again, here are a few steps.
+If you’re motivated to start teaching your little one independence with feeding, here are some tips.

 When should my baby be eating with their hands?

 It will take some time to get to this stage – usually not until 15-18 months.
 Once this time comes around, use soft and easy to grab food like cheese.
 You might meet some serious frustration but patience is key.
 Again, use the hand over hand method if they’re struggling a bit on their own.
 Repetition and practice is the only way these skills will become normal actions for them.
 Soon enough forks will be a piece of cake!
 At that point, you will be completely back to your scheduled dinners and peace of mind.
-Even though it might feel like your life revolves around spooning baby food into your child’s mouth, the day will come where you can let them eat by themselves.
+Even though it might feel like your life revolves around spooning baby food into your child’s mouth, the day will come where they eat by themselves.
 Repetition and patience are the most important things you need.
 Your little one is slowly but surely turning into a little person!